USEPA/CMAQ/DOCS/Release_Notes/inline_phot_diagnostic_and_OMI.md

 Changes were made to the inline photolysis module to:

 1. Update the OMI total ozone column data file and its interpolation method.
-* Supplement the data file cover to Jan 10, 2018
+* Extend the data through 10 January 2018
    * the new file is CCTM/src/phot/inline/OMI_1979_to_2017.dat
 * Change the interpolation method.
    * allows the interpolation to vary over time of day